Math isn’t for everyone, and I won’t let my failure define me

 For the first time in my academic career, I was near failing a class.
 A part of me lost confidence in myself.
 I always pushed myself to take the hardest classes, and I never dropped a class.
 Ever.

 In the end, I decided to drop Multivariable Calculus for a free period.
-Oddly enough, I felt an immediate relief lift from my shoulders. ”
+Oddly enough, I felt an immediate relief lift from my shoulders.”

 However, as I worked on my college applications, I realized this D in math would be reflected on my first quarter transcript.
 The anxiety overwhelmed me as I debated taking the class pass/fail or just dropping the class altogether—meaning I would not be taking a math class at all.
 At the moment, either one felt like giving up and accepting defeat.